-Streaming music getting more expensive: How to keep costs down
+Streaming music getting more expensive: how to keep costs down

 "If you watch a lot of YouTube, and you want to get YouTube with no ads, then it makes sense to kind of bundle YouTube music," he said.

-Most services offer family plans or student discounts, which Chong takes advantage of.
+Most services offer family plans or student discounts, which college student Awa Chong takes advantage of.

-"So if you just want to throw something on and aren't particularly fussy about specific songs, that's $5 a month.
+"So if you just wanna throw something on and aren't particularly fussy about specific songs, that's $5 a month.
 So that's half the price," he said.

 Another trick: Spotify offers annual gift cards for $99, saving you more than $30 a year.